Primary Care in Rochester and Kasson

 What causes COPD?

+The most common cause of COPD is tobacco, either used directly or inhaled as secondhand smoke.
+Exposure to particles in the workplace, such as dust and chemicals, also can contribute to the disease and is much more common.
 While less common, a genetic deficiency in alpha-I antitrypsin protein can cause or contribute to the development of COPD.
 Development of COPD at a younger age or multiple family members who develop COPD at a younger age are clues to possible alpha-I antitrypsin deficiency.
 Approximately 1 in 30 people with COPD may have undetected alpha-I antitrypsin deficiency.

 What are the symptoms of COPD?